jcmdln/infranetic/README.md

         vagrant vagrant-libvirt
     ```

-    firewalld should work out of the box, though you may need to make
-    adjustments:
+	Add your user to the 'libvirt' group so you won't have to build as root:

     ```sh
-    $ sudo firewall-cmd --permanent --zone=libvirt --add-service=nfs
-    $ sudo firewall-cmd --permanent --zone=libvirt --add-service=rpc-bind
-    $ sudo firewall-cmd --permanent --zone=libvirt --add-service=mountd
-    $ sudo firewall-cmd --reload
-    $ sudo systemctl restart nfs-server rpcbind.service
-    $ sudo systemctl enable --now libvirtd
-    ```

-	Optionally add your user to the 'libvirt' group so you won't have to build
-	as root:

-    ```sh
-    $ sudo gpasswd -a ${USER} libvirt
+    $ sudo gpasswd -a $USER libvirt
     $ newgrp libvirt
     ```